joannakl/core109_f19/_includes/daily/lec26.markdown

 <p markdown="block">

 Student presentations:
-- presentation 1
-- presentation 2
-- presentation 3
+- _Probabilities in Gambling Games_ by Andrey
+- _???_ by Sol
+- _???_ by Keilly

+Trigonometry and art.

 </p>